 About Duquesne University’s Online Doctor of Nursing Practice Degree Program

 Through Duquesne University’s online DNP program, APRNs learn the necessary skills to be advanced practitioners with skills in decision-making, leadership, and policy.
-The university’s DNP program, which opened its doors in 2008, builds on existing knowledge for complete education.
+The university’s DNP program, which opened its doors in 2008, builds on existing knowledge for a complete education.
 Duquesne University’s nursing programs—BSN, MSN, DNP, and Post-Master’s Certificates—are accredited by the Commission on Collegiate Nursing Education (CCNE), which is recognized by the U.S. Department of Education.

 Students who work toward a DNP through Duquesne University’s online program have the added advantage of being able to continue their career and family responsibilities while pursuing the degree.
 DNP graduates are ready to assume roles in medical centers, clinics, and private practice.
-For more information, visit DU’s online DNP program website.